baskoroi/tinder-clone-ui/README.md

 ## UML diagrams

-Since UserProfile is technically a TypeScript interface, we can let it be public.
+Since UserProfile is technically a TypeScript interface, we can let its attribute be public.

 ```
 +-----------------------+                      +-------------------------------------------------------------------------+